-Overview of the Health Status of Children and Young People in Hutt Valley DHB
+Overview of the Health Status of Children and Young People in Auckland DHB

 While it is hoped these additional features will serve to enhance the utility of the information presented, the need for a consistent approach to monitoring child and youth health status over time means that the way the epidemiological data is presented in this report is similar to previous years.
-The table which follows thus provides a brief overview of each of the indicators contained in this report, including their distribution nationally and within the Hutt Valley DHB region.
+The table which follows thus provides a brief overview of each of the indicators contained in this report, including their distribution nationally and within the Auckland DHB region.
 Similarly, while it is possible to consider each of these issues individually, when considering which issues should be awarded the highest priority in future strategy development, the approaches to prioritising health needs outlined below are very similar to those highlighted in previous reports:

-A Comparative Approach: When considering which issues should be awarded the highest priority in future strategy development, one approach is to consider the areas in which Hutt Valley DHB deviates from the New Zealand average.
-Such an approach needs to take into account the demographic profile of Hutt Valley region, which at the time of the 2006 Census had a very similar ethnic profile to the New Zealand average, although a higher proportion of children and young people lived in urban or very affluent areas.
-This demographic profile would potentially suggest that Hutt Valley DHB might as a result, have a similar rates for conditions for which ethnic disparities for children and young people were most marked (e.g. rheumatic fever), as well as similar / lower rates for conditions for which socioeconomic disparities were most marked (e.g. skin infections).
-A brief perusal of the tables which follow however suggests that while Hutt Valley DHB did have lower rates for some conditions (e.g. rheumatic fever), admissions for others (e.g. skin infections, bronchiolitis) were higher than the New Zealand average, and thus interventions aimed at addressing the underlying determinants of health (e.g. household crowding) or risk factors (e.g. exposure to second hand cigarette smoke) for these conditions may need to be awarded a relatively high priority within the region.
+A Comparative Approach: When considering which issues should be awarded the highest priority in future strategy development, one approach is to consider the areas in which Auckland DHB deviates from the New Zealand average.
+Such an approach needs to take into account the demographic profile of the Auckland DHB region, which at the time of the 2006 Census had a higher proportion of Pacific, Asian and Other children and young people than the New Zealand average, as well as a higher proportion living in the most deprived (Decile 10) areas.
+This demographic profile would potentially suggest that Auckland DHB might as a result, have higher rates for conditions for which disparities for Pacific, Asian and Other children and young people were most marked (e.g. TB, rheumatic fever), as well as modestly higher rates for conditions for which socioeconomic disparities were most marked (e.g. skin infections).
+A brief perusal of the tables which follow indeed does suggest that Auckland DHB has higher rates for many such condition and thus interventions aimed at addressing the underlying determinants of health (e.g. household crowding) or risk factors (e.g. exposure to second hand cigarette smoke) for these conditions may need to be awarded a relatively high priority within the region.

 An Absolute Approach: An alternative view of health need would be to consider those issues which, irrespective of their position relative to the national average, made the greatest contribution to hospital admissions and mortality in the region.
-In Hutt Valley DHB during the past 5 years, Sudden Unexpected Death in Infancy (SUDI) was the leading cause of postneonatal mortality, while injuries were leading causes of mortality for children and young people.
-Suicide however also claimed the lives of a large number of Hutt Valley young people during this period.
+In Auckland DHB during the past 5 years, SUDI was the leading cause of infant mortality, while injuries were the leading causes of mortality for both children and young people.
+Suicide however also claimed the lives of a large number of Auckland DHB young people during this period.
 In terms of hospital admissions, injuries again made a significant contribution to morbidity for both children and young people, although infectious and respiratory conditions were also prominent for children, and reproductive health issues (particularly admissions for labour and delivery) were the leading cause of admissions for young people.
-While these findings would place SUDI, injuries, reproductive health issues and suicide towards the top of the priority list for addressing child and youth health needs, there are clearly overlaps with those issues emerging from the comparative approach (e.g. the considerable burden of morbidity attributed to infectious and respiratory diseases).
+While these findings would place SIDS, injuries and suicide towards the top of the priority list for addressing child and youth health needs, there are clearly overlaps with those issues emerging from the comparative approach (e.g. the considerable burden of morbidity attributed to infectious and respiratory diseases in children, the importance of reproductive health issues in young people).